New Launch Reviews Parc Esta Review: Opposite MRT, Close To Paya Lebar Quarter

 More than that, the Eunos MRT is a mere 3-min walk away.
 While it isn’t the most central of stations, it does offer easy access to the Airport and is a single stop away from Paya Lebar MRT (Circle & East-West Line interchange).

-Finally, it is important to note that while the entire pathway to both the MRT and Interchange is shaded, there will be a brief unsheltered section at the traffic light junction prior to that.
+Finally, it is important to note that while the entire pathway to both the MRT and Interchange is shaded, there will be a brief unsheltered section at the traffic light junction before that.

 |Highway/Major Road||Distance From Condo (& Est. Off-Peak Drive Time)|